Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Implementation Details

 \textbf{Model Details.} We design our model by stacking 4 layers of the CAPE encoder, each with a hidden size of 512 and 4 attention heads.
-For compartment representations, we incorporate 16 distinct compartments, each encoded with a size of 512.
-We constrain two prototypes with monotonic increase or decrease loss, respectively, 6 with the non-monotonic loss, and leave the rest to be unconstrained.
-To ensure a fair comparison, PatchTST is configured with the same number of layers and hidden size as our CAPE-based model.
-For all other baseline models, we adopt the architectures as reported in previous studies~\citep{wang2024deep, kamarthi2023pems, panagopoulos2021transfer}.
+For compartment representations, each is encoded with a learnable embedding of size 512 and is mapped to 6 distinct groups.
+The patch encoder uses a decoder-only transformer with causal masking and GELU activations.
+Positional encoding is applied via sinusoidal embeddings.